How Pacewright Works

 Training load tracking

 Every workout has a training load — a single number calculated from how long you ran and how hard it felt (your RPE, or Rate of Perceived Exertion, on a 1-10 scale).
-This method, called session RPE, was developed by researcher Carl Foster and has been validated extensively.
+This is a well-established method that's been validated across many sports.
 It works with or without a GPS watch or heart rate monitor.

-ACWR is a guardrail, not a crystal ball.
-It doesn't predict injuries — it identifies training patterns that research has associated with elevated risk, and it keeps you away from them.
+This ratio is a guardrail, not a crystal ball.
+It doesn't predict injuries — it identifies training patterns that research has linked to elevated risk, and keeps you away from them.

 Volume increase caps